CartoDB/documentation/app/content/react/guides/query-parameters.md

 #### Creating a map using QueryParameters

 First you'll need to create a source that supports query parameters.
-In this case we are getting all the earthquakes whoses magnitude are between `min: 4` and `max: 5`.
+In this case we are getting all the earthquakes from a **bigquery** connection, whoses magnitude are between `min: 4` and `max: 5`.

 ```ts
 import { MAP_TYPES } from '@deck.gl/carto';